Presented by Robert Hewings

 presented by Dr. Robert Hewings and Karen Hewings

-If you would like to spread your payments over a few months, then go ahead and register.
-Do not pay the initial invoice you receive.
-Email Sharon Nettles within 24 hours of registration and she can help get you all set up.
+If you would like to spread your payments over a few months, then go ahead and register for the monthly payments and pay your deposit Then please email Sharon Nettles within 24 hours of registration and she can help get you all set up with your payment invoices.

 CEUs: PPAB & CCPDT 21

 Dog Training and Behavior Instructors that teach in a pet dog environment including, group classes, specialist workshops, private training and behavioral modification programs.